art in the house

 As the bulding is not open to the public viewings have to be arranged directly through contact with the artist.

-The exhibition will be on until June 2018.
+The exhibition will be on until December 2018 and viewing is by appointment only.

 'The Mysteries’ and ‘In the Beginning’